 When the summer crowds and intense heat fade but the sunshine remains, the air is crisp and the light golden.
-Late September is a magical time in Oregon’s parks — the perfect time for a joyride on two wheels at either of two organized events: Crater Lake’s Ride the Rim event, and National Bike Your Park Day.
+September is a magical time in Oregon’s parks — the perfect time for a joyride on two wheels at either of two organized events: Crater Lake’s Ride the Rim event, and National Bike Your Park Day.

 Here’s how to be part of these classic Oregon experiences:

 Ride the Rim